Annealed almost periodic entropy: Random AP sequences

-Our first new topic is a generalization of AP entropy which allows the individual representations in an AP sequence to be random.
-Formally, assume that $\A$ is unital, and let $\Rep_n(\A)$ denote the space of unital $\ast$-representations of $\A$ on $\bbC^n$ for each $n$.
-This is a space of maps $\A \to \B(\bbC^n)$, and we endow it with the topology of pointwise convergence as in~\cite[Subsection 3.5.2]{Dix--Cstar}.
-This topology is Polish because $\A$ is separable~\cite[Proposition 3.7.1]{Dix--Cstar}.
+Formally, assume that $\A$ is separable and unital, and let $\Rep_n(\A)$ denote the space of unital $\ast$-representations of $\A$ on $\bbC^n$ for each $n$.
+This is a space of maps $\A \to \B(\bbC^n)$, and we endow it with the topology of pointwise convergence as in~\cite[Subs.
+3.5.2]{Dix--Cstar}.
+This topology is Polish because $\A$ is separable~\cite[Prop.
+3.7.1]{Dix--Cstar}.